tkeskita/swiftBlock/README.md

 # SwiftBlock
 Blender addon for creating blockMeshDict files for OpenFOAM's blockMesh application.
-Compatible with Blender 3D 2.76 -> and OpenFOAM 5.0 ->
+Compatible with Blender 3D 2.76 -> , OpenFOAM 5.0 -> and numpy 1.13->

 ## New features:
 * The SwiftBlock panel has moved from properties panel to tools panel